OpenDataClub/OpenDataClub/README.md

 [Open Data Cloud] $ ~run
 ```

-This way you can debug from EclipseIDE with Debug --> Remote Java Application, Standard (Socket attach), port: 4000, and files will be automatically recompiled.
+This way you can debug from EclipseIDE with Debug --> Remote Java Application, Scala debugger (Socket attach), port: 4000, and files will be automatically recompiled.

 ### Troubleshooting